Меню:

 BOOST_REQUIRE( i > 5 );

-If some check will fail, then Boost.Test will report line where it's happened, and what condition was specified.
+If check will fail, then Boost.Test will report line in source code where this happened, and what condition was specified.
 You can also provide your own message to output using BOOST_<level>_MESSAGE macros.

-But when you compare something it's better to use specialized macros, like BOOST_<level>_EQUAL, BOOST_<level>_NE, BOOST_<level>_GT, etc. The main advantage of these macros, that they will show you expected, and actual value, instead of simple message that comparison was failed (this functionality could be also used for your own predicates, if you'll use BOOST_<level>_PREDICATE macros).
+But when you compare something, then it's better to use specialized macros, like BOOST_<level>_EQUAL, BOOST_<level>_NE, BOOST_<level>_GT, etc. The main advantage of these macros, is that they will show you both expected, and actual value, instead of simple message that comparison was failed (this functionality could be also used for your own predicates, if you'll use BOOST_<level>_PREDICATE macros).
 For example, look onto following code:

 int i = 2;